 Management of some chronic conditions

-Women’s contraceptive services including Plan B
+Women’s contraceptive services - including no cost Plan B

 Testing for sexually transmitted infections